Dear Seeking Congregation,

 I intuited then, and I know now, that supporting individuals and congregations as you discern and grow your relationship to the Spirit of Life is where my heart’s deep joy meets the needs of the world.

-I am excited to offer you the fruits of my spiritual and organizational work:
+I am excited to offer you the fruits of my work:

 I have a deep and abiding love for congregational ministry.
 At its center, congregational ministry is about supporting you, individually and collectively, as you make meaning and put that meaning into action to change the world.

 The most visible way meaning making happens is during Sunday worship, and it’s true that few things delight me like a well-done, transformative worship celebration.
 These powerful worship services require more than inspired sermons: They involve music and other arts, they reinforce the connections we have with one another, and they speak to the passions, dreams, hopes, and challenges of this particular group of people.

 Meaning making happens all over our lives.
 And it happens during religious and spiritual education.
 It happens in the conversations I have with individual congregants as you navigate the eddies and currents of life.
 It happens in memorial services, in baby blessings, and in union celebrations.
 It happens in the congregation’s articulation of and living into a vision of the future.
 It happens in the relationships we build with one another.

 Putting these pieces together into a joyous whole, so that each receives what you need and gives what you are able is what I love to do.